CivicActions/ssp-toolkit/docs/ssp.md

 ### CM-2 (2): Automation Support For Accuracy / Currency

-> The organization employs automated mechanisms to maintain an up-to-date, complete, accurate, and readily available baseline configuration of the information system.

 ##### Drupal

 Drupal configuration settings use automated mechanisms to automate code deployment and baseline settings changes.
 The website's baseline configuration may be reapplied to the site at any time by manually retriggering a tagged code deployment.